MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 headlinePart2|string|The second part of the ad's title.
 When Microsoft generates the ad's title using part 1 and part 2 of the title, it concatenates the parts using " - ".
 Do not specify the dash in either parts of the title.
 Each part of the title must contain at least one word.
-For information about additional title limits and including dynamic text strings in the title, see [Microsoft Advertising API](/bingads/campaign-management-service/expandedtextad#titlepart1).
+For information about additional title limits and including dynamic text strings in the title, see [Bing Ads API](/bingads/campaign-management-service/expandedtextad#titlepart1).

 ### Returns
 |Type|Description|